 Meet Our Staff

-Jennifer Nash is the Operations Director for Early Milestones Colorado.
+Jennifer Nash is the Director of Operations for Early Milestones Colorado.
 Jennifer has an extensive background in operations and management, most recently working for the law firm Jackson Lewis P.C. as the Office Administrator for the Denver and Salt Lake City offices.
-Prior to entering the legal field, Jennifer worked with the City of Thornton, the University of Denver, Denver Regional Council of Governments and the international organization Up with People, where she was able to utilize her leadership and operations skills both in the United States and abroad.
-She received a Master’s Degree in Organizational Leadership from the University of Denver and a Bachelor’s Degree in Communications from Saint Cloud State University in Minnesota.
+Prior to entering the legal field, Jennifer worked with the City of Thornton, the University of Denver, Denver Regional Council of Governments, and the international organization Up with People, where she was able to utilize her leadership and operations skills both in the United States and abroad.
+She received a master’s degree in organizational leadership from the University of Denver and a bachelor’s degree in Communications from St. Cloud State University in Minnesota.

 Jennifer Stedron, Executive Directorjstedron@earlymilestones.org720.639.9001